KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 At that point, I began looking through more examples on GitHub and came across KhanhIceTea's implementation.

 I immediately liked the way it looked, because of its fun use of markdown tables and emojis, plus it ticked the boxes of having both "Recently Modified" and "Category" sections.

+So, I created my own implementation [TIL- 100 Days of Code Version](https://github.com/KatherineMichel/til-100-days-of-code-version).

 I'm undecided about the use of frontmatter and the `find()` function to parse it.
 I feel it might be unnecessarily manual, but I also have confidence in it.
 One major advantage of KhanhIceTea's approach of using a TIL dictionary is that I found it to be very straightforward to work with and was able to quickly add a `status` variable and implement auto-status tweet.